KerstenDoering/PubMedPortable/documentation/wiki.rst

     - The second step in this example is to find the 50 most frequently co-occurring words in texts that contain the search term gemcitabine.
 This can be done by running the command "python generate_surrounding_words_log.py".
 The stop word list that is used by this script was referenced by Hettne et al. [A dictionary to identify small molecules and drugs in free text.
 Bioinformatics.
 2009 Nov 15;25(22):2983-91. doi: 10.1093/bioinformatics/btp535.].
 It is provided in the folder "blacklist".
 Have a look at the links given in "stop_words.txt".
 These stop words were used to filter out terms with a very high frequency that have no substantial meaning for the content analysed.
 The numbers in the ouput file "counts_surrounding_words_log.csv" are given in logarithmic scale, too.

+    - The search term "Gemcitabine" is hard-coded and needs to be changed directly in the script.

     - The plot can be genrated with the package "PyTagCloud".
 Please, follow the installation instructions on this GitHub page:

         - https://github.com/atizo/PyTagCloud